ErillLab/ViPhy/README.md

 5. Swaps the DNA sequences for protein sequences
 6. Join the six frames in the same sequence
 7. Stores the combined protein sequence in a new fasta file
-8. Compares the resulting protein sequence against the protein sequence of ``expectedResult.fasta`` file.

 ## Other files

 - ``Sequence.fasta``: Contains a DNA sequence example obtained from Genbank database.
 The sequences should be stored in this file format.

 - ``proteinSeq.fasta``: Contains the sequence of amino acids obtained after running this program.

-- ``expectedResult.fasta``: Contains the protein sequence we are hoping to achieve.

 ## Dependencies